cbartram/nanoleaf-layout/README.md

 - `rotated` Boolean true if the panel was rotate (if its upside down) and false if it is upright.
 - `color` Hexadecimal color code of the panel
 - `path` The SVG path of the panel used to draw on the DOM
+- `id` The panel's unique identifier plain and simple
-- `id` **ID object** (not just the panel id) containing the id of the panel, as well as the x and y coordinates of the `panelID` which is drawn onto the actual panel.
+- `panelID` **Object** (not just the panel id) containing the id of the panel, as well as the x and y coordinates of the `panelID` which is drawn onto the actual panel.
 This contains the data which is used in the `showId` prop and determines where to draw the panels ID on top of the panel itself.

  For example lets say you wanted to execute a piece of code only when the panel with the panel ID of `4` is clicked.